nicoloboschi/bookkeeper/site/bps/BP-42-listledgers-newapi.md

 ### Motivation

-The new Client API (`org.apache.bookkeeper.client.api.BookKeeper`) aims to replace obsolete BookKeeperAdmin API (`org.apache.bookkeeper.client.BookKeeperAdmin`) but some features are not implemented yet.
+The new Client API (`org.apache.bookkeeper.client.api.BookKeeper`) aims to replace obsolete BookKeeper API but some features are not implemented yet, like the functionalities provided by `BookKeeperAdmin`.
 For example, it does not expose a method to list available ledgers, comparable to `BookKeeperAdmin#listLedgers()`.

+#### Ledgers listing
-The goal is to extends the Client API for listing ledgers.

-Moreover current method  `BookKeeperAdmin#listLedgers()` does not kindly handle the network errors; for instance, if an IOException occurs during iterator flow, the error is not visible to the caller and the iteration is stopped (e.g. hasNext will return false).
-This can cause vary issues.
+The goal here is to extends the Client API for listing ledgers.
+Moreover current method  `BookKeeperAdmin#listLedgers()` does not report errors from the metadata driver; for instance, if an IOException occurs during iterator flow, the error is not visible to the caller and the iteration is stopped (e.g. hasNext will return false).
 However there is no intention to change this behaviour in this proposal.

+#### Simpler access to LedgerMetadata
+The goal here is to streamline the access to `LedgerMetadata`, directly from BookKeeper interface.

+#### Ledger id inside LedgerMetadata
+Currently there is no `ledgerId` property inside `LedgerMetadata` interface, this can be helpful in some contexts.

 ### Public Interfaces

 This proposal adds new interfaces to `org.apache.bookkeeper.client.api` package, similar to `org.apache.bookkeeper.client.api.BookKeeper` methods.

+    // new interface
     interface LedgersIterator {

         boolean hasNext() throws IOException;